How to submit

 If you’re an illustrator please send over a portfolio and bio to submissions@redkiteliterary.com.
 For the subject line please use the format PORTFOLIO/name and surname.

-We will consider carefully every submission we receive, but unfortunately it's not possible to respond to each one.
-If you haven't heard within 12 weeks, it means we didn’t feel we could be the right champion for you.
+We will consider every submission we receive carefully, but unfortunately it's not possible to respond to each one.
+If you haven't heard from us within 12 weeks, it means that we didn’t feel we could be the right champion for your work.
 Please remember that this is an very subjective process and one of perseverance, so don’t give up and best of luck in finding the right agent to support your work.

-• While I represent writers on the adult side as well, at the moment I’m focusing on growing the children’s side of my list and I am mostly considering middle grade fiction with strong commercial appeal.
-My goal is to represent books that will get children reading so I’m keen to see anything funny, silly, disgusting, adventurous, witchy or spooky.
-A strong hook, a propulsive narrative, and series potential are key for me.
+While I represent writers on the adult side as well, at the moment I’m focusing on growing the children’s side of my list.
+My goal is to represent books that will engage children and young readers so here’s what I’m keen to see:

 I’m not currently considering any non-fiction.